 We operate as a minority depository institution, which is defined by the Federal Deposit Insurance Corporation ("FDIC") as a federally insured depository institution where 51% or more of the voting stock is owned by minority individuals.
 A minority depository institution is eligible to receive from the FDIC and other federal regulatory agencies training, technical assistance and review, and assistance regarding the implementation of proposed new deposit taking and lending programs, as well as with respect to the adoption of applicable policies and procedures governing such programs.
-We intend to maintain our minority depository institution designation, as it is expected that at least 51% of our issued and outstanding shares of capital shall remain owned by minority individuals.
+We intend to maintain our minority individuals.
+The minority depository institution designation, as it is expected that at least 51% of our issued and outstanding shares of capital shall remain owned by minority individuals.
 The minority depository institution designation has been historically beneficial to us, as the FDIC has reviewed and assisted with the implementation of our deposit and lending programs, and we continue to use the program for technical assistance.

 In addition, in 2016, we became a community development financial institution ("CDFI") which is a financial institution that has a primary mission of community development, serves a target market, is a financing entity, provides development services, remains accountable to its community, and is a non-governmental entity.
 CDFIs are certified by the CDFI Fund at the U.S. Department of the Treasury, ("Treasury") which provide funds to CDFIs through a variety of programs.
-The Bank has received grants totaling \$1.1 million from the CDFI Fund (zero in 2020, \$479,000 in 2019, \$233,000 in 2018 and \$415,000 in prior years).
+The Bank has received grants totaling \$1.1 million from the CDFI Fund (zero in both 2021 and 2020, \$479,000 in 2019 and \$648,000 in prior years).
 We have established a CDFI advisory board to assist the Bank in finding organizations that provide services to low-to-moderate income people.
 In our commitment to this designation, the Bank has a policy that requires all directors and management above the level of vice president to contribute at least 24 hours of community service annually to a qualified organization.
+In mid-June, 2021 the Bank was awarded a \$1.8 million CDFI grant under the US Treasury's Rapid Response Program to facilitate a rapid response to the economic impacts of the COVID-19 pandemic in distressed and underserved communities.
+The award was received in August 2021 after finalization of the contract between the Bank and the US Treasury which included various performance goals and measures that specify the use of the funds to provide affordable housing.
+The Bank utilized all of such funds to originate two loans that provide affordable housing to underserved communities.

-The Bank currently operates 22 branches across two separate regions: the Western region (sometimes referred to as the Los Angeles region) with branches in Los Angeles County, California; Orange County, California; Ventura County, California; Clark County, Nevada; and our Eastern region (sometimes referred to as the New York region) with branches in Manhattan, Brooklyn and Queens, New York; Chicago, Illinois and Edison, New Jersey.
-We currently have nine branches in Los Angeles County, located in downtown Los Angeles, San Gabriel, Torrance, Rowland Heights, Monterey Park, Silver Lake, Arcadia, Cerritos, and Diamond Bar; we have one branch in Orange County, located in Irvine.
-We have two branches in Ventura County, located in Oxnard and Westlake Village, and one branch in Las Vegas, Nevada.
-We have six branches located in Manhattan, Brooklyn, Queens in New York State and one in Edison, New Jersey.
-We have two branches in Chicago; one in the Bridgeport area and one in the Chinatown area.
+The Bank currently operates 23 branches across two separate regions: the Western region with branches in Los Angeles County, California; Orange County, California; Ventura County, California; Clark County, Nevada; Honolulu, Hawaii; and our Eastern region (sometimes referred to as the New York region) with branches in Manhattan, Brooklyn and Queens, New York; Chicago, Illinois and Edison, New Jersey.

-As of December 31, 2020, the Company had total consolidated assets of \$3.4 billion, total consolidated held for investment loans of \$2.7 billion, total consolidated deposits of \$2.6 billion and total consolidated shareholders' equity of \$428.5 million.
+As of December 31, 2021, the Company had total consolidated assets of \$4.2 billion, total consolidated held for investment loans of \$2.9 billion, total consolidated deposits of \$3.4 billion and total consolidated shareholders' equity of \$466.7 million.
 Our common stock is traded on the NASDAQ Global Select Market under the symbol "RBB".